wuhongyi/PKUXIADAQ/README/en/source/INSTALL.rst

 - CERN ROOT 6
 	- GCC >= 4.8
 - FFTW3
+- OPENSSL

-The operating system tested by this program includes CentOS7 / Scientific Linux 7 / Ubuntu18.04
+The operating system tested by this program includes CentOS7 / Scientific Linux 7 / CentOS8 / Ubuntu18.04 / Ubuntu20.04

 **This package uses PLX9054 driver with version 8.23.
 The operating systems supported by this version of the driver are CentOS 7 / CentOS 8 / Debian 08 / Debian 09 / Debian 10 / Ubuntu 18.04.**